dwalleck/darylwalleck.dev.old/content/posts/how-orgs-impact-testing-career.md

 of value towards what you see as your real career goals.
 Everyone wants to be consider valuable, and to give that up to be something else can be a difficult mental hurdle.

+What other aspects of a company can impact your growth as a tester?

+- Type and complexity of applications being tested
+- Value of testing with in the organization
+- Biases/pre-judgements about the skills/skillset of testers
+- If your growth goals align with the opportunities provided by the company

+An individual's desire to learn and grow is certainly one of the most influential aspects of their career growth.
+However, it's hard to ignore the benefit of having a leader or other advocate who can articulate your value to their leadership.
+Their influence can be the key that unlocks the door to a person's next step: a promotion, taking the lead on the big hot project, or giving you the opportunity to present to their leaders as an opportunity for visibility.

+It's also just as important to have the ability to determine if the current work environment is the right place to expend the majority of your energy for growth.
+While it can feel good to challenge the status quo, it's not always a battle that can be won or is worth fighting.
+Spending the majority of your energy trying to prove your value to others is only worth it if the other party is willing to listen.
+We vote with our feet when it comes to employment.
+Finding an employer who values your contributions upfront is much easier than spending countless months or years trying to prove a point to an audience that may not be willing to change their mind.